thelavier/thelavier.github.io/_pages/about.md

 Research Interests
 ======
 My research interests lie primarily in optimal transport and its interesections with fluid mechanics.
-I have spent the majority of my PhD working on using semi-discrete optimal transport to prove the existence and regularity of solutions to the compressible semi-geostrophic equations.
+I have spent the majority of my PhD working on using semi-discrete optimal transport to prove the existence and regularity of solutions to the compressible semi-geostrophic equations as well as develop numerics.
 These equations are used to study the evolution of weather fronts.
 Going forward I want to work on optimal transport theory and applying it to study Euler's equations, the Navier-Stokes equations, and the magnetohydrodynamic equations.

 I am also interested in developments in maths education and developing courses that implement the newest research about how to effectively teach maths.